The Evolution of Marking Technology

 What does tomorrow look like?

 Traditional marking machines will be around for the foreseeable future simply because of their speed and marking depth benefits.
-As for pin marking and laser, I expect them to enjoy a healthy growth in the coming years.
+As for pin marking and laser, they will likely enjoy a healthy growth in the coming years.

 Our philosophy has always been to address specific needs rather than to force a solution.
 Because of our complete product offerings, we’re able to do that.

-Want to know more about SCHMIDT’s complete product offering?
+Want to know more about GT SCHMIDT’s complete product offering?
 Talk to us today.